raspberrypilearning/clone-wars/en/step_2.md

 --- hint ---

-Here is the code you will need to add below the other code inside your `forever`{:class="blockcontrol"} block:
+Here is the code you need to add below the other code inside the `forever`{:class="blockcontrol"} block:

 ![rocket sprite](images/rocket-sprite.png)